dsavvari/DISCO-L4S5I-IOT01A/README.md

-# DISCO-L4S5I-IOT01A
+# About

-This repository contains MBED application examples running on DISCO-L4S5I-IOT01A board
+MBED OS STM32 examples and experiments on a B-L4S5I-IOT01A Discovery board

-## License and contributions

-The software is provided under the [Apache-2.0 license](LICENSE).
-Contributions to this project are accepted under the same license.